Last Updated on December 21, 2020

 Architecture licensing and stamping requirements are not required for design work related to construction, repairs or renovation of residential buildings with a maximum number of four dwelling units, farm buildings, and structures “used in connection with or auxiliary to such residential building and farm building, such as a garage, barn, shed, or shelter for animals or machinery”; commercial buildings (up to 4,000 sq. ft. of construction).

-Single family dwelling, sheds, storage buildings and garages; a multifamily residential structure not in excess of three stories excluding any basement area; farm buildings, including barns, silos, sheds or housing for farm equipment and machinery, livestock, poultry or storage, if such structures are designed to be occupied by no more than ten persons; a commercial structure which contains not more than 7,600 square feet and is only one story, excluding any basement area.
+Stamped plans are not required for single family dwelling, sheds, storage buildings and garages; a multifamily residential structure not in excess of three stories excluding any basement area; farm buildings, including barns, silos, sheds or housing for farm equipment and machinery, livestock, poultry or storage, if such structures are designed to be occupied by no more than ten persons; a commercial structure which contains not more than 7,600 square feet and is only one story, excluding any basement area.

-Dwellings for single families, and outbuildings in connection with single-family dwellings, including, but not limited to, barns and private garages; apartment buildings used exclusively as the residence of not more than 2 families (duplex); buildings used exclusively for agricultural purposes.
+Does not require an architect stamp on plans to dwellings for single families, and outbuildings in connection with single-family dwellings, including, but not limited to, barns and private garages; apartment buildings used exclusively as the residence of not more than 2 families (duplex); buildings used exclusively for agricultural purposes.